-The Streets and Highways capital program proposed by Public Works & Utilities identifies a program totaling \$150.4 million over the six year programming period, a decrease of approximately \$5 million from last year's CIP.
+The Streets and Highways capital program proposed by Public Works & Utilities identifies a program totaling \$183.5 million over the six year programming period, an increase of approximately \$33 million from last year's CIP.
 These projects range from resurfacing projects to pedestrian facilities to system management programs to the construction of major new roadway facilities.

-With the adoption of the 2030 Comprehensive Plan in November of 2006, a list and map of specific street projects were included as part of the Plan.
-The "Streets and Highways" CIP submittal has been closely coordinated with the 2030 Comprehensive Plan which was used in determining Comprehensive Plan conformity.
-The 2040 update of the Comprehensive Plan, and with it the Long Range Transportation Plan, is underway.
-Changes in the priorities of the transportation plan are likely.
-These changes, once formally adopted into the new 2040 Comprehensive Plan, will need to be acknowledged in the capital programming beginning with the 2012/2013 CIP next year.
+With the adoption of the 2040 Comprehensive Plan in October of 2011, a list and map of street projects and programs were included as part of the new Plan.
+The "Streets and Highways" CIP submittal has been closely coordinated with the 2040 Comprehensive Plan which was used in determining Comprehensive Plan conformity.
+The 2040 update of the Comprehensive Plan along with the fiscally constrained 2040 Long Range Transportation Plan included changes in the priorities of the transportation plan compared to the 2030 Comprehensive Plan.
+These changes are acknowledged in the capital programming for this six year program.